0xSY3/FlareScan/README.md

 - Flare Network team for creating this incredible infrastructure
 - Flare developer community for their support and guidance
 - OpenAI for powering our intelligent analysis
-- All the coffee shops that kept us caffeinated during this hackathon ☕